Respawnsive/dotnet-maui-workshop-clean/Part 1 - Displaying Data/README.md

 This will allow us to reference the Monkey class above for data binding purposes.

-Add the following into the MainPage.xaml's `ContentPage`:
+Add the following into the MonkeysPage.xaml's `ContentPage`:

 ```xml
 <CollectionView>